mobxjs/mobx/packages/eslint-plugin-mobx/README.md

 Makes sure the `make(Auto)Observable(this)` is called unconditionally inside a constructor.

 ### mobx/missing-observer
 Makes sure every React component is wrapped with `observer`.
-A React component is considered to be any *class* extending from `React` or `React.Component` and any *function* which name has first letter capitalized (for anonymous functions the name is inferred from variable).
+A React component is considered to be any *class* extending from `Component` or `React.Component` and any *function* which name has first letter capitalized (for anonymous functions the name is inferred from variable).
 These are all considered components:
 ```javascript
 class Cmp extends React.Component { }
 class Cmp extends Component { }